 Final Words

 Knowing the bolt pattern and other fitment specifications for your Honda CR-V is essential when it comes to upgrading or replacing your wheels or tires.
-The bolt pattern determines the compatibility of the wheels, and other fitment specs such as the center bore, offset, and diameter are equally important.
+The bolt pattern determines the compatibility of the wheels, and other fitment specs, such as the center bore, offset, and diameter, are equally important.

 By using the correct torque wrench and tightening the bolts in a star pattern, you can prevent damage to the wheels or suspension components.
 Always refer to the owner’s manual for specific torque specifications and other relevant information.